-About the Nine Lives Foundation
+About Nine Lives Foundation

-We encourage the work of those responsible citizens who actively trap, neuter and return homeless feral cats living outside to managed feral colonies.
-Spaying and neutering homeless and/or feral cats is the only way to stabilize the popluation and reduce the senseless euthanasia of tens thousands of kittens every year.
+We encourage the work of those responsible citizens who actively trap, neuter, and return homeless feral cats living outside to managed feral colonies.
+Spaying and neutering homeless and/or feral cats is the only way to stabilize the population and reduce the senseless euthanasia of kittens every year.

 Nine Lives Foundation never uses euthanasia on a cat or kitten, except for humane reasons such as pain or suffering or when a cat has severe medical problems with a poor or grave prognosis.

 We apologize that we do not routinely accept surrenders of privately owned cats into our facility due to the astounding number of cats and kittens in immediate danger of euthanasia in local shelters.
 Priority is given to cats or kittens that are at risk of death or injury or those that are homeless or abandoned.

 Nine Lives Foundation does not receive funding from any government agencies.

 We rely primarily on private donations, adoption fees and funds generated from the low-cost spay/neuter and vaccination clinics.

 Our tax ID # is 20-2150714.
 All donations are tax-deductible to the extent allowed by law.